Rory McIlroy Odds To Win The Masters 2023 at Augusta

 Many feel Rory is back to his best this season though and last year’s Masters silver was a sign that he’s more than capable of getting his first green jacket – could 2023 be Rory’s Masters year?

-Back RORY McIlroy to win the 2023 Masters at +800 with BetOnline.
+Back Rory McIlroy to win the 2023 Masters at +750 with BetOnline.

 Note: Odds are subject to change.